MrPowers/neapowers/content/investing/ray-dalio.md

 Summers thinks the US is much more like a small country than we used to be (because foreign markets are so much larger).
 This means the dollar can make more dramatic moves.

-The really hard monetary moments aren't during the spring when corona started or when Lehman crashed and markets are completely melting down.
-This makes to policy direction incredibly obvious.
-Hard monetary moments are when it's hard to see what direction to go.
+The really difficult monetary policy moments aren't when crashes like the April 2020 corona downturn or when Lehman crashed.
+Monetary policy decisions are obvious when markets are completely melting down.
+Optional monetary policy is difficult when the optimal policy decision isn't obvious.

 Corporate profit used to be 6% of revenue and now it's 14%.
 That shift is because less is going to labor.